 Naturally, if you want to do your product research well, find hundreds of ideas and narrow those down into feasible product options, then you’re going to need some tools.
 Getting accurate estimated sales data and other metrics is really important when finding products with high opportunity and demand, but low competition.

-If you are looking to invest in a product research tool like Jungle Scout at this point, then you may want to add this cost to your start-up investment.
+If you are looking to invest in an all-in-one platform for selling on Amazon like Jungle Scout, then you may want to add this cost to your start-up investment.
 Personally, I think this is an invaluable investment.
 It will also provide a long-term benefit, because it is going to help you stay ahead of the curve post-launch, and grow your business or add new products in future.

 Here’s a few tips for things you should be doing during the research phase to ensure you are able to keep your costs low…